This is the multi-page printable view of this section. Click here to print.

 Delete StatefulSet

-1. Click the All Services > Container > Kubernetes Engine menu.
-Navigate to the Service Home page of Kubernetes Engine.
+1. All Services > Container > Kubernetes Engine Click the menu.
+1. Go to the Service Home page of Kubernetes Engine.

-2. Service Home page, click StatefulSet under the Workload menu.
-Navigate to the StatefulSet List page.
+2. On the Service Home page, click StatefulSet under the Workload menu.
+2. Navigate to the StatefulSet list page.

 3. On the StatefulSet List page, select the cluster and namespace from the gear button at the top left, then click Confirm.

-4. Select the item you want to delete on the StatefulSet List page.
-Go to the StatefulSet Details page.
+4. StatefulSet list page, select the items you want to delete.
+4. Navigate to the StatefulSet Details page.

 Caution

-On the StatefulSet list page, after selecting the item you want to delete, you can delete the selected StatefulSet by clicking Delete.
+On the StatefulSet list page, after selecting the items you want to delete, click Delete to delete the selected StatefulSet.

 Managing DaemonSets

-DaemonSet refers to a resource that ensures that a copy of a pod runs on all nodes or some nodes.
-In workloads, you can create a DaemonSet and view detailed information or delete it.
+A DaemonSet is a resource that ensures a copy of a pod runs on every node or on a subset of nodes.
+You can create a DaemonSet in the workload, view its details, or delete it.

 Creating a DaemonSet

 2. On the Service Home page, click DaemonSet under the Workload menu.
-You will be taken to the DaemonSet List page.
+2. Go to the DaemonSet list page.

 Reference